Louisiana gambling board chairman removed by state Senate

 “This isn’t how I anticipated 46 years (of state service) wrapping up,” Jones said.
 He added: “I respect the process, but I don’t think it serves the citizens of the state very well.”

-Edwards’ office didn’t immediately respond about the Senate’s refusal to allow Jones’ reappointment as chairman of the board.
+“I am equally disappointed that Walt Leger was not confirmed as the chair of the Ernest N. Morial-New Orleans Exhibition Hall Authority, especially as Walt has been a key partner in the Fair Share negotiations with the City of New Orleans and as the state has operated a medical monitoring unit at the Convention Center.
+Walt has a passion for New Orleans and years of experience in the Legislature.
+He is an asset to the City and to the board and it is troubling that he was not confirmed.

+It’s especially disturbing and unfortunate that during this time of great uncertainty, when we need experienced leadership to help our gaming industry continue to reopen safely and for New Orleans’ tourism and convention industry to recover, two highly qualified and experienced appointees were unexpectedly blocked.”

 Jones said he lives in the New Orleans district of Democratic Sen. Karen Carter Peterson, who didn’t immediately return a phone call Tuesday.

 Hewitt said everyone who didn’t receive confirmation from the Senate was notified Monday night.
 She said Jones’ ouster takes effect immediately.